-- 1. All certificate teams will conduct a minimum of one TxBESS (Texas Beginning Educator Support System) evaluation of each candidate during the fall term.
-A second TxBESS evaluation may be required during the spring at the recommendation of the candidate's Intern Supervisor.
-TxBESS forms may be retrieved from BLACKBOARD (Appendix G).
-These forms will be submitted to the OPP at the end of each semester. - 2.
-Two formal observations will be conducted by the Intern Supervisor and recorded on Candidate Visitation Report (Appendix D).
+- All certificate teams will conduct a minimum of one TxBESS (Texas Beginning Educator Support System) evaluation of each candidate during the first semester.
+A second TxBESS evaluation may be required during the second semster at the recommendation of the candidate's Intern Supervisor.
+TxBESS forms may be retrieved from BLACKBOARD (Appendix F).
+These forms will be submitted to the OPP at the end of each semester. - Two formal observations will be conducted each semester by the Intern Supervisor and recorded on Candidate Visitation Report (Appendix C).
 These forms will be submitted to the OPP at the end of each semester. - 3.
-Midterm and final conferences will be documented on the Professional Practice Evaluation Form (Appendix E).
+Midterm and final conferences will be documented on the Professional Practice Evaluation Form (Appendix D).
 These forms will be submitted to the OPP at the end of each semester. - 4.
 PDS team members will make frequent informal observations.
 The observer will provide immediate feedback to the Intern.
 [Back to Top]